Gladys Mitchell

-Gladys Maude Winifred Mitchell (21 April 1901 – 27 July 1983) was an English writer best known for her creation of Mrs Bradley, the heroine of 66 detective novels.
+Gladys Maude Winifred Mitchell (21 April 1901 – 27 July 1983) was an English writer best known for her creation of Mrs Bradley, the heroine of 66 detective novels, starting with Speedy Death (1929).
 She also wrote under the pseudonyms Stephen Hockaby and Malcolm Torrie.
 Fêted during her life (called "the Great Gladys" by Philip Larkin), her work has been largely neglected in the decades since her death.

 Life

 Gladys Maude Winifred Mitchell was born in Cowley, Oxford on 19 April 1901 to James, a market gardener of Scottish parentage, and Annie.
 She was educated at Rothschild School, Brentford and The Green School.
 From 1919 to 1921 she attended Goldsmiths College and University College London.

 Upon her graduation, Mitchell became a teacher of history, English and games at St Paul's School, Brentford until 1925.
 She then taught at St Ann's Senior Girls School, Hanwell until 1939.
 In 1926 she obtained an external diploma in European History from University College, and she then began to write novels while continuing to teach.
 In 1941 she joined Brentford School for Girls where she stayed until 1950.
 After a three-year break from teaching, she took a job at Matthew Arnold School, Staines, where she taught English and history, coached hurdling and wrote the annual school play until her retirement to Corfe Mullen, Dorset in 1961.
 She continued to write until her death aged 82 on 27 July 1983.
 Her estate was valued at £48 082.

 She was a member of the Middlesex Education Association, the British Olympic Association, the Crime Writers' Association, PEN and the Society of Authors.
 Her hobbies included architecture and writing poetry.
 She studied the works of Sigmund Freud and her interest in witchcraft was encouraged by her friend the detective novelist Helen Simpson.
 Mitchell never married.